 When individuals are in crisis and cannot find their way, we provide basic necessities and help them find the path to self-sufficiency.
 We work with families to help map out solutions to their problems so that they can regain their dignity.
 We provide guidance, case management, referral and advocacy.
 We also may provide food, clothing and household vouchers, rent and utility assistance, or special food baskets and gifts during the holiday seasons.
 People in crisis need someone who cares and that is why we are here.

-Eldercare Options is a program that can assess, counsel and determine the need for guardianship for disabled adults who are no longer able to make sound judgments on their own.
-People have special needs, especially as they grow older.
-When someone can no longer manage his or her personal affairs, finances, or health care, our staff will coordinate to secure an appropriate decision maker.
-We also offer alternative services to guardianship, such as referrals to other agencies, and information and education about guardianship to families.
+Eldercare Options is a program that assesses, counsels, and determines the need for guardianship for disabled elderly adults who are no longer able to make sound judgments on their own.
+When someone can no longer manage his or her personal affairs, finances, or health care, our staff will coordinate with Physicians and Attorneys and then will secure an appropriate decision maker and testify in court as to the need of a guardian.
+We also offer alternative services to guardianship, such as Power of Attorneys and referrals to other agencies, and information and education about guardianship to families.

-Elderly Guardianship provides appropriate decision-making and advocacy for elderly adults who lack the ability to make proper judgments concerning their health, well-being and safety after being named Guardian of Person.
-Our caring staff makes decisions with input from the individuals and with assistance from other professionals on such issues as housing and living arrangements, medical decisions and proper burial.
-Staff visits with the wards on a monthly basis.
+Elderly Guardianship provides appropriate decision-making and advocacy for elderly adults who lack the ability to make proper judgments concerning their health, well-being and safety after being named through a court order, Guardian of Person.
+Staff visits clients regularly and becomes their surrogate decision maker and surrogate family member as family are usually not available or appropriate to serve as guardian.
+Our caring staff makes decisions along with the client on such issues as housing, medical procedures, medications, and quality of life issues.
+Staff is on call 24 hours a day and even makes plans for proper burial.

-Faith in Action serves frail, homebound individuals, age 55 and older, who live in Decatur and Macon County.
-The program helps them maintain their independence and dignity.
-Services are provided at no cost to care recipients through a network of trained volunteers from area churches, service organizations and the community at-large.
-Some of the services provided are visiting, transportation, escorting, shopping and errands, minor home and yard maintenance, letter writing and reading, respite, and occasional meal preparation.
+Faith in Action serves frail homebound elderly age 55 and older.
+Services are provided at no cost through a network of trained volunteers from area religious congregations, service organizations and the community at-large.
+Our goal is to assist individuals and their families to maintain their independence, dignity and quality of life.
+Some of the services provided are friendly visiting, transportation and escort, shopping and errand running, minor home and yard maintenance, letter writing and reading, respite and occasional meal preparation.

 In 2012, this program, now expanded to include Tri-Cities Faith in Action in the Granite City area, connected 271 elderly individuals with volunteers who helped them maintain independence in their own homes.
 The program is always in need of more volunteer help.
 Five of the volunteers in this program have been recognized in the community for their excellent efforts.